-"My boyfriend and I already have a SnoreMender and now we're ordering another (one for each house!).
+"My partner and I already have a SnoreMender and now we're ordering another (one for each house!).
 We love it and we've recommended it to a number of our friends who are struggling with snoring. thanks!!

 I've referred so many people to your product recently!
 Can't believe how many couples I know have a "snoring problem".
 I tell them about your product and the ones that have ordered it are THRILLED!